 Why the employee engagement survey is important

 You need to listen in order to understand.
 And that means listening to the negatives as well as the positives.
-An engagement survey will help you to identify and work on weaknesses in your organisation, as well as helping you to improve on strengths and get the most out of opportunities.
+Ask the right employee engagement survey questions, and you’ll get the answers you need.
+They will help you to identify and work on weaknesses in your organisation, as well as help you to improve on strengths and get the most out of opportunities.
+Employee engagement survey benefits are many and far-reaching.

 It gives employees a voice

 One of the key benefits of a survey is that it opens up channels for the employee voice.
-Once you allow your employees to speak, and share their concerns and suggestions, you are already improving your engagement levels.
+Once you allow your employees to speak and share their concerns and suggestions, you are already improving your engagement levels.
 The simple act of creating feedback channels will boost engagement significantly.
+This is particularly relevant for remote and hybrid workers, who can fall out of the loop when they are no longer part of the office environment.

 It allows managers to take action